contentful/contentful-management.js/.github/PULL_REQUEST_TEMPLATE.md

 When adding a new method:

-- [ ] The new method is exported both thought default and plain CMA clients
+- [ ] The new method is exported through the default and plain CMA client
 - [ ] All new public types are exported from `./lib/export-types.ts`
 - [ ] Added a unit for the new method
 - [ ] Added an integration test for the new method